PrincewillIroka/World-Universities-App/README.md

 # Note
 This app is intended for informational purposes only, you could still make a proper search online for any information you find here.

+# Like this project?
+Don't forget to star :star2: this repo.

 # Want to contribute or need to see some improvements?
 I would love that, please create an issue or send a PR.